ranaosamaa/ranaosamaa/README.md

 Hi There!
 I'm Rana Osama.
-I'm interested in Game Development and currently Learning Java.
+I'm a CS sophomore student currently focused on learning web development.
 Reach me at ranaosama9870@gmail.com or www.linkedin.com/in/ranaosama